Understanding Human Trafficking

 For survivors of child trafficking, Rapha understands the need for intensive, specialized services that we refer to as “Keys to Freedom.”
 They are:

-• Safety and Basic Care- Basic needs such as shelter, food, clothing, and security.
+• Safety - Basic needs such as shelter, food, clothing, and security.

-• Counseling and Medical Care- Healing for wounded hearts and bodies.
+• Healing - Counseling and medical care, providing healing for wounded hearts and bodies.

-• Education and Training- Personalized education and vocational training plans.
+• Education - Personalized education and vocational training plans.

-• Social Work and Legal Advocacy- Community social work and the pursuit of justice.
+• Social Work - Community social work and the pursuit of justice.

 Partnership

-Rapha International exists to end the trafficking, sexual exploitation, and abuse of children – one child at a time – through aftercare for survivors, prevention for the vulnerable, and engagement for all.
+Rapha International exists to end the trafficking and sexual abuse of children – one child, one family, and one community at a time.
 The work we do is not possible without the support of thousands of individuals who come alongside Rapha to bring healing, hope, and freedom for survivors and prevention for the most vulnerable.
-Join Rapha today and help us end trafficking, one child at a time.

 Previous